 Review summary: Sony RX10 III vs Fujifilm X-T2

 So how do things add up?
 Is there a clear favorite between the Sony RX10 III and the Fujifilm X-T2?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Cyber-shot DSC-RX10 III: